STUDENT ORGANIZATION LEADERS

 Organization Recognition & Affiliation

-Student organization who wish to be affiliated with the Viterbi School of Engineering must apply for Viterbi affiliation each academic year.
-To apply for Viterbi Affiliation, student organizations must do the following:
+A student organization that wishes to be affiliated with the Viterbi School of Engineering must apply for Viterbi affiliation each academic year.

 All student organizations must complete USC’s Campus Activities recognition process in order to be an officially Recognized Student Organization (RSO).
-Recognition status runs for one academic year (August 3-TBD).
+Recognition status runs for one academic year.

 Annual Recognition is required for all returning Recognized Student Organizations (RSOs).